Examples of Unilateral Contracts

 Complications can arise when it comes to unilateral contracts, especially in areas pertaining to:

-If you have a legal issue that involves a unilateral agreement, you should contact a lawyer to find out if you have options.
+If you have a legal issue that involves a unilateral agreement, you should contact a lawyer to find out what options you have.

-A bilateral contract is an agreement between at least two groups of people, and most people or businesses would qualify in this category.
+A bilateral contract is an agreement between at least two groups of people, and most people or businesses would fit into this category.
 In fact, you enter into bilateral agreements when you do the following:

 Regardless of the contract form, a contract breach occurs when parties fail to honor the agreement.